Work All Week: 2014: five-year-old season

 On November 1, Work All Week, with Geroux again in the saddle was one of fourteen horses to contest the thirty-first running of the Breeders' Cup Sprint, run that year at Santa Anita Park in California.
 He started a 20/1 outsider against opponents including the Hong Kong-trained Rich Tapestry (winner of the Santa Anita Sprint Championship on his American debut), Secret Circle (winner of the race in 2013), Private Zone (Vosburgh Stakes), Palace (Forego Stakes) and Big Macher (Bing Crosby Handicap).
 Breaking quickly from a wide draw, the gelding settled in second place behind the four-year-old colt Fast Anna who set a very fast pace (21.19 for the first quarter mile).
 Work All Week moved up on the outside of Fast Anna to take the lead entering the straight, went clear of the field, and held off a late challenge from Secret Circle to win by half a length with Private Zone third ahead of Bourbon Courage and Fast Anna.
 Geroux described the win as "a dream come true" and added "To compete in these races and win on the first try is unbelievable, especially with a horse from home.
 Today was the real test to see if he can go with the best sprinters in the country, and he just did it".
 Brueggemann commented "He just does everything we ask, and how can you not be confident in him?
 They kept saying we didn't beat anybody, but I wonder what they'll say now".
 Work All Week was the second Illinois-bred horse to win a Breeder's Cup race after Buck's Boy in the 1998 Turf.

-Assessment and honors

-In the Eclipse Awards for 2014 Work All Week was voted American Champion Sprint Horse taking 184 of the 265 votes ahead of Goldencents (52 votes) and Palace (12 votes).
+In the Eclipse Awards for 2014, Work All Week was voted American Champion Sprint Horse taking 184 of the 265 votes ahead of Goldencents (52 votes) and Palace (12 votes).

+2015: six-year-old season

+Work All Week ran four times in 2015, winning a listed stakes race at Mountaineer Park and placing in three other graded stakes.
+He was retired following a third-place finish in the Phoenix at Keeneland after a stress fracture was discovered in his right knee.

+Retirement and death

+Work All Week became a stable pony for Brueggemann shortly after his retirement.
+In 2020 Midwest Thoroughbreds moved Work All Week to Old Friends Equine, a dedicated retirement farm in Georgetown, Kentucky.
+He died after suffering a paddock accident on November 13, 2023, at the age of 14.